puppetlabs/puppetlabs-apt/README.md

 * `update_timeout`: Overrides the exec timeout in seconds for `apt-get update`.
 Defaults to exec default (300).
 * `update_tries`: Sets how many times to attempt running `apt-get update`.
 Use this to work around transient DNS and HTTP errors.
 By default, the command runs only once.
 * `sources`: Passes a hash to create_resource to make new `apt::source` resources.
+* `sources_list_path`: Expects a path to a file which will be use to overwrite the sources.list file.
+Behaves exactly like the *source* property of the file resource.
+Will not be used if *purge_sources_list* is true.
+By default, the sources.list file will not be touched.
 * `fancy_progress`: Enables fancy progress bars for apt.
 Accepts 'true', 'false'.
 Defaults to 'false'.

 ####apt::unattended_upgrades